-Interactive Tutorial to Password Protect a WordPress Page or Post – (Sound Enabled)
+You Try – Interactive Tutorial to Password Protect WordPress Pages and Posts – (Sound Enabled)

 1. There may be times when you want to publish a post, but not make it visible to site visitors.
 In the post menu, click Public, next to Visibility.

 2. You now have the opportunity to make the post Private, which means only editors and Administrators may view the post, or Password Protected.